 No bright moons shined full over the World.

 No shadows highlighted the textures of concrete and stone on my bedroom walls.
-Only faint, ambient light filtered through the forest canopy outside, and through the traditional knot etchings on my room's only window.
-The moonlight — it was darker than usual.
+Rarely had darkness so shrouded my room.
+I reached up to touch the concrete and hardly saw my hand.
+From the clear night sky, only the faintest ambient light filtered through the forest canopy outside, and through the traditional knot etchings on my room’s only window.
+The moonlight—it was much dimmer than usual.

 My metal bedroom door sat open, tucked into its wall pocket, but no artificial lights remained activated in the house.
 Even my father, who often stayed up well past me, had gone to bed.